BenchCouncil/VC-MedAI/README.md

 |7|python csv_to_embedding.py|Patient information embedding(including imaging jpg using TorchXRayVision, imaging reports using BioBERT, and temporal examinations using TSFresh).|

-## 二.The Specialized In-Silico Trials for Sepsis
+## 2.2 The Specialized In-Silico Trials for Sepsis
-### 2.1 Clinician Click Sequence of Viewed Examination Items Model
+### 2.2.1 Clinician Click Sequence of Viewed Examination Items Model

 | No. | Code | Description |
 | ------- | ------- | ------- |